BethMassi/VolumeMount/LIFECYCLE.md

 ### What is `aspire deploy`?

-The `aspire deploy` command creates a **fully containerized deployment** of your application on Docker Desktop.
+The `aspire deploy` command creates a **fully containerized deployment** of your application in the compute environment(s) you define.
 This simulates a production-like environment on your local machine.
+In this example, local containers are created on Docker Desktop.

 > ⚠️ **Note:** As of January 2026, the `aspire deploy` command is in preview and behavior may change in future releases.
 Check the latest Aspire CLI documentation for updates.